 For more shopping, head next door where you’ll find The Blacksmith’s Shop which houses some of the most beautiful iron art and metal sculpture in all Humbolt County.
 Address: 445 Main Street. website.

 If you have an extra hour, the small-but-mighty Ferndale museum is well worth your time.
-Besides showcasing photographs and information about the town’s original founding and operations, the museum has two working seismographs that were built to detect and measure earthquakes nearly a 100 years ago.
+Besides showcasing photographs and information about the town’s original founding and operations, the museum has two working seismographs that were built to detect and measure earthquakes nearly 100 years ago.
 Address: 515 Shaw Ave.

 If your adventures take you to Northern California and Humbolt county, don’t miss the charming Victorian village is truly one of the most romantic and historic locations in the whole state.